 At the top of my list for years has been a series set in another dark, dreary city: Seattle.
 The Killing, a U.S. reboot of the Danish police thriller Forbrydelsen (“The Crime”) was developed by Veena Sud and first aired in a two-season run on AMC (2011-2012).
-It was cancelled, rebooted for a 10 episode third season in 2013, and cancelled again.
-Shortly thereafter, Netflix picked up the series for a six episode final season, which became available in August 2014.
+It was canceled, rebooted for a 10 episode third season in 2013, and canceled again.
+Shortly thereafter, Netflix picked up the series for a six-episode final season, which became available in August 2014.

 Detective Sarah Linden (Mireille Enos) is a seasoned homicide investigator who often finds her work to be like quicksand, sucking her down until the rest of her world is obscured.
 Her partner, Stephen Holder (Joel Kinnaman), is a former undercover narcotics officer with a sharp eye and serious potential, but he comes across exactly as you might think a former narc would: aggressive, foul-mouthed and crude.
 A mismatched pair, indeed.
 The creative chemistry between Enos and Kinnaman is spectacular, even as their relationship shifts, slips, recovers and grows.